Raghda73/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that prints “Hello, World” >>README.md

-echo a script that prints “Hello, World”
+ a script that displays a confused smiley